 Part 5.
 How to Convert Between FLAC and WAV

 Now that you’re fully aware of the differences between FLAC and WAV, you must be wondering how you can convert your audio files from one format to another.
 We’ve got the perfect tool that you can use to do so!
-HitPaw Toolkit Audio and Video Converter is an amazing video and audio file converter that is compatible with numerous different formats.
-Furthermore, HitPaw Toolikt Audio and Video Converter is easy to use thanks to its user-friendly interface and can get the job done within seconds!
-HitPaw Audio and Video Converter is recommended for both professionals, as well as beginners.
+HitPaw Video Converter is an amazing video and audio file converter that is compatible with numerous different formats.
+Furthermore, HitPaw Video Converter is easy to use thanks to its user-friendly interface and can get the job done within seconds!
+HitPaw Video Converter is a powerful FLAC to WAV converter, recommended for both professionals, as well as beginners.

-Although the process of converting a FLAC file to WAV or vice versa with the help of HitPaw Toolikt Audio and Video Converter is rather simple, you can still go through the steps listed below to avoid any inconvenience.
+Although the process of converting a FLAC file to WAV or vice versa with the help of HitPaw Video Converter is rather simple, you can still go through the steps listed below to avoid any inconvenience.
 This is how you can convert an FLAC file to WAV.

-Download the HitPaw Toolkit Audio and Video Converter from its official site.
+Download the HitPaw Video Converter from its official site.
+Or just click on the download button here.
 Launch the software once the installation is complete.

-Select “Video Converter” and press ‘Add Files’ from the top-left corner.
+Select “Convert” and press ‘Add Files’ from the top-left corner.
 Locate the FLAC file and import it.

-- Next, go to ‘Output Format’ and from the ‘Audio’ tab, select WAV.
+Next, select Audio > WAV by clicking on the Convert all to button from the buttom.
 Select ‘Output Path’ and browse the destination for the converted file.